marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### CSS Sprites

-I would have loved to use CSS sprites for this blog post.
-To make this post load even faster.
-Unfortunately, that I would have needed to write this in HTML.
+I would have loved to use a CSS sprite for this blog post.
+Using CSS sprites reduce server round trips.
+Unfortunately, that means I needed to write this post in HTML.
+Therein lies the trade-off.
+Simple/minimal/markdown versus HTML/CSS/JS.
 Maybe that's my next homework assignment?

 If you found this useful, please share it.
 [Or even buy me a cuppa joe](https://ko-fi.com/marklchaves#){: target="_blank"}.
+Hint hint ;-)